ajs-voices/once-upon-a-dream/scenes/003-yoga-maybe.md

 There was a mass sigh as the women cleared out.
 Jer patted my hand shoulder as he walked past.
 "Don't you block the way too."

 Drew laughed as he walked past the door to the classroom.
 I glanced inside and saw pretty boy doing some bendy yoga move with his ass up in the air speaking to the class like he knew what he was doing.
 Drew grabbed my elbow and pulled my past the door.
 "He's got your head spinning.
-You need to get laid, Alex."
+You need to get laid, Zane."

 I punched Drew's arm.
 "That's not what my dad says."